 Shopify is a complete commerce platform that lets you start, grow, and manage an online business.
 It helps eCommerce store owners side-step technical and operational barriers by providing an easy and intuitive way to establish an online store.
 They handle everything from product to inventory, payments, shipping, and more.

-Here’s the commerce platforms value proposition: “With you from first sale to full scale.
+Here’s the commerce platforms core value proposition: “With you from first sale to full scale.
 One platform with all the eCommerce and point of sale features you need to start, run, and grow your business.”

 The simple, yet powerful language speaks directly to an eCommerce store owner’s pains.
 It’s precise in how it’ll help solve a common problem many store owners and marketers have, plus will support you along the way.
 The publicly-traded company (SHOP) has doubled in stock price during 2019, and continues to lead the way in the new age of commerce.